-How long does it take to get an offer accepted
+How long does it take to get an IRS Offer in Compromise accepted?

 Generally, the government works slowly.
-To get your offer accepted might take between six months and two years.
+Getting your offer accepted might take between six months and two years.
 Sometimes there are appeals, and this prolongs the process.

-At True Resolve Tax, we assess and calculate the eligibility of our clients before we advise them to apply for the offer in compromise.
+At True Resolve Tax Professionals, we assess and calculate the eligibility of our clients before we advise them to apply for the IRS offer in compromise.
 We make sure that your assets are protected before we give you the green light to fill out the IRS forms.
 Unlike other tax resolution firms, we inform you whether your offer stands a chance of being approved.
 We work in truth and ethical harmony.
-Should your offer get rejected, you have a money back guarantee.
+Should your offer get rejected, you have a money-back guarantee.
 We are passionate about tax resolution.
 Contact us today to discuss your options.